Mr. Tim Mihalick

 Hagerott held numerous academic leadership roles to include the dean of humanities and social sciences, special assistant to the provost, chair of the admissions board, chairmanship of senior faculty senate committees pertaining to assessment and accreditation, and as a planning and strategy director in one of the largest U.S. Army educational organizations.
 Prior to his transition to an academic career path, he held numerous leadership positions in the U.S. Navy, both aboard ships and in administrative positions in the Department of Defense.
 He is a fourth-generation North Dakotan.

 Hagerott holds a B.S. from the U.S. Naval Academy, an M.A. in political science and economics from Oxford University where he attended as a Rhodes Scholar, and a Ph.D. in history from University of Maryland, and also served as a White House Fellow.

-Tammy Dolan is the University System’s chief financial officer.
-Dolan oversees administrative affairs as it impacts all stakeholders within the university system.
+David Krebsbach is the University System’s Vice Chancellor for Administrative Affairs/Chief Financial Officer.
+Krebsbach oversees administrative affairs as it impacts all stakeholders within the university system.

 Prior to this position he served four years as the North Dakota University System Director of Finance and was responsible for development and monitoring of policies and activities for all budget related matters for the North Dakota University System and supervision of staff.

 David also served as Finance Manager for Job Service North Dakota for nine years prior to his roles with the North Dakota University System.